 Basic Research is the study of life processes that are universal in their application to scientific knowledge.
 And, where basic research is looking at questions related to how nature works, Translational Research aims to take what is learned in basic research and apply that in the development of solutions to medical problems.
 In turn, Clinical Research takes those discoveries and innovation for translation into clinical trials involving human participants that become the new treatments and information to benefit future patients.

 Our laboratories use cell culture, animal models, and patients’ specimens to provide insights into these problems.
 Our basic scientists and physician-scientists make discoveries every day, defining the future standards of care.
-From bench to bedside, innovative research is being actively conducted across our current themes:
+From bench to bedside, innovative research is being actively conducted across our current labs:

 General questions regarding our Basic Science Research program should be directed to Dr. Matt Wood at email@example.com.